-RRT currently uses a Hazard Summary Matrix with a similar framework for assessing risks and threats with reference to security for the transportation system.
-This assessment matrix and procedure can be found in Section IV of the Emergency Action Plan (Appendix A) and shows specific threats, the likelihood to occur, and the impact on public health and safety and transportation assets.
+RRT currently uses a Hazard Safety Statistics spreadsheet with a similar framework for assessing risks and threats with reference to security for the transportation system.
+This assessment

 As part of the new SRM process, RRT has developed methods to assess the likelihood and severity of the consequences of identified hazards, and prioritizes the hazards based on the safety risk.
 The process continues the use of the Risk Register described in the previous section to address the next two components.